BloomTech-Labs/bridges-to-prosperity-ds-a/README.md

 ## 1️⃣ Bridge of Prosperity Data Science API

- You can find the deployed project frontend at https://b.bridgestoprosperity.dev/
+ You can find the deployed project frontend at https://27a.bridgestoprosperity.dev/

- You can find the deployed data science API at http://bridges-to-presperity-08272020.eba-3nqy3zpc.us-east-1.elasticbeanstalk.com/
+ You can find the deployed data science API at http://labs27-bridges-test-1.eba-aafyzx4e.us-east-1.elasticbeanstalk.com/

+ You can find the YouTube demo video at https://youtu.be/frpHHafi3po